 Making fermented vegetables, on the other hand, is a more gradual process composed of several phases that don't require as much direct intervention to manage.

-Many of the commercially available fermented foods today, including Cultured Coffee, are produced using select microbes whose role in producing healthy fermented foods has been scientifically evaluated.
+Many of the commercially available fermented foods today are produced using select microbes whose role in producing healthy fermented foods has been scientifically evaluated.

 These microbes can be introduced into food in a number of different ways.
 Many cultured dairy products, for example, start with dairy grains or specific strains of milk-loving cultures, which are commercially cultivated.